Jahia/extended-groovy-console/readme.md

 #### Parameter type: text

 For a text parameter, the input field is empty by default, unless a default value is specified for the parameter.

+#### Parameter type: textarea

+For a textarea parameter, the input field is empty by default, unless a default value is specified for the parameter.

 #### Parameter type: choicelist